aim-ahead/FederatedNetworkDataExtraction/README.md

 # FederatedNetworkDataExtraction

-AIM-AHEAD Federated Network (AAFN)

-SQL code to generate LocalPatientData.csv and SharedAggregateData.csv files
+This repository contains SQL code to generate the LocalPatientData.csv and SharedAggregateData.csv files for the AIM-AHEAD Federated Network (AAFN).

 View the presentation AimAheadFederatedNetworkOverview.pptx for a description of the files.